The Young Indiana Jones Chronicles

-The Young Indiana Jones Chronicles is an American television series that aired on ABC from March 4, 1992, to July 24, 1993.
-Filming took place in various locations around the world, with "Old Indy" bookend segments filmed in Wilmington, North Carolina and on the campus of the University of North Carolina at Wilmington.
-The series was a Lucasfilm production in association with Amblin Television and Paramount Network Television.
+The Young Indiana Jones Chronicles (sometimes referred to as Young Indy) is an American television series that aired on ABC from March 4, 1992, to July 24, 1993.
+Filming took place in various locations around the world, with "Old Indy" bookend segments filmed in Wilmington, North Carolina, and on the campus of the University of North Carolina at Wilmington.
+The series was a Lucasfilm production in association with Amblin Entertainment and Paramount Television.

-The series explores the childhood and youth of the fictional character Indiana Jones and primarily stars Sean Patrick Flanery and Corey Carrier as the title character, with George Hall playing an elderly version of Jones for the bookends of most episodes, though Harrison Ford bookended one episode.
+The series explores the childhood, adolescence and early adulthood of the fictional character Indiana Jones and primarily stars Sean Patrick Flanery and Corey Carrier as the title character, with George Hall playing an elderly version of Jones for the bookends of most episodes; though Harrison Ford bookended one episode.
 The show was created and executive produced by George Lucas, who also created, co-wrote, and executive produced the Indiana Jones feature films.

 Due to its large budget and low viewership ratings, the series was canceled in 1993.
 However, following the series' cancellation, four made-for-television films were produced from 1994 to 1996 in an attempt to continue the series.
 In 1999, the series was re-edited into 22 television films under the title The Adventures of Young Indiana Jones.

 Overview

-The series was designed as an educational program for children and teenagers, spotlighting historical figures and important events.
-Most episodes feature a standard formula of an elderly (93-year-old) Indiana Jones (played by George Hall) in present-day (1993) New York City encountering people who spur him to reminisce and tell stories about his past adventures.
-These stories would either involve him as a young boy (8 to 10, played by Corey Carrier) or as a teenager (16 to 21, played by Sean Patrick Flanery).
+The series was designed as an educational program for children and teenagers, spotlighting historical figures and important events set during the Progressive Era of the 1900s, the 1910s, and the 1920s.
+Most episodes feature a standard formula of an elderly (93-year-old) Indiana Jones (played by George Hall) in present-day (1992) New York City encountering people who spur him to reminisce and tell stories about his past adventures.
+These stories would either involve him as a young boy (8 to 10, played by Corey Carrier) or as a teenager and young adult (16 to 21, played by Sean Patrick Flanery).
 The younger Indy would travel to different parts of the world with his parents and tutor.
-The older, teenaged Indy rebels against his father by joining the Belgian army.
-Using a fake name he fights both at Verdun and in Africa.
+The older, teenage Indy rebels against his father by joining the Belgian army.
+Using a fake name, he fights both at Verdun and in Africa.
 He later becomes a spy.
-In one episode, a fifty-year-old Indy (played by Harrison Ford) is seen reminiscing.
-Initially, the plan was for the series to alternate between the adventures of Indy as a child (Corey Carrier) and as a teenager (Sean Patrick Flanery), but eventually the episodes featuring Flanery's version of the character dominated the series.
+In one episode, a 50-year-old Indy (played by Harrison Ford) is seen reminiscing.
+Initially, the plan was for the series to alternate between the adventures of Indy as a child (Corey Carrier) and as a teenager/young adult (Sean Patrick Flanery), but eventually the episodes featuring Flanery's version of the character dominated the series.
 The series' bookends revealed that the elderly Jones has a daughter, grandchildren, and great-grandchildren.
-There is no mention of a son, but in 2008, the film Kingdom of the Crystal Skull introduces Mutt Williams as his son with Marion Ravenwood.
+The 2008 film Kingdom of the Crystal Skull introduces Mutt Williams as his son with Marion Ravenwood, but the series makes no mention of a son; this is explained by the film Indiana Jones and the Dial of Destiny (2023), which establishes Mutt Williams to have been killed in the Vietnam War.